Hook of Holland: Kindertransport monument

-The kindertransport, with which Jewish children from Germany, Austria, Poland and Czechoslovakia could be brought to England from December 1938 until the outbreak of the World War II, usually went from the children's home stations to the Netherlands by train.
-The crossing to Harwich then largely took place from Hoek of Holland.
+The kindertransport, with which Jewish children from Germany, Austria, Poland and Czechoslovakia could be brought to England from December 1938 until the outbreak of World War II, usually went from the children's home stations to the Netherlands by train.
+The crossing to Harwich then largely took place from Hook of Holland.
 The transports were supported by the Dutch government and by volunteers.
-The first transport, which started on December 1, 1938 at the Berlin Anhalter Bahnhof, reached England on December 2, 1938.
+The first transport, which started on December 1, 1938, at the Berlin Anhalter Bahnhof, reached England on December 2, 1938.
 When the transport was allowed, the British government stipulated that the children could not be older than seventeen and that their parents could not come along.
 The Nazis stipulated, among other things, that the children at the railway station were not allowed to say goodbye to those left behind.
 By the time the war broke out in 1939, approximately 10,000 children had been brought to Britain in this way.

 Transport links

 Railways

-The Schiedam–Hoek van Holland railway is a 24-kilometre branch line from Schiedam Centrum station via Vlaardingen and Maassluis.
-The final two stations on the line are located within the town.
-Hoek van Holland Haven, the penultimate station, is close to the town centre, adjacent to the ferry terminal and the small harbour, the Berghaven.
+The Schiedam–Hoek van Holland railway was a 24-kilometre train service branch line from Schiedam Centrum station via Vlaardingen and Maassluis.
+The final two stations on the line were located within the village.
+Hoek van Holland Haven, the penultimate station, was close to the village centre, adjacent to the ferry terminal and the small harbour, the Berghaven.
 Hoek van Holland Strand, the terminus, is closest to the beach.
 The railway line opened for service in 1893 and was electrified in 1935.
-International trains ran from Berlin and Moscow to connect these with London via the ferry service.
+International trains ran from Berlin and Moscow to connected these with London via the ferry service.
 From 1928 to 1939 and from 1962 to 1979, Hook of Holland was the northern terminus of the Rheingold Express to Frankfurt and Geneva.
-Services on the line to Rotterdam Centraal station were operated by NS every half-hour during the day until April 2017, when the line was closed for conversion to metro standards.
-It was reopened in September 2019, as an extension of the Rotterdam Metro.
-The metro line service from Hook of Holland does not offer direct connections to Rotterdam Centraal.
+Services on the line to Rotterdam Centraal station were operated by NS every half-hour during the day until April 2017, when the line was closed.

+It was then converted to a metro/lightrail system.
+It was reopened in September 2019, as an extension of the Rotterdam Metro / lightrail.
+The metro/lightrail service from Hook of Holland terminates at the beach, stops at the redeveloped Hoek van Holland Haven metro station where it connects to the Stena Line ferry to Harwich.
+It connects to Dutch trains services at Schiedam Centrum station, Rotterdam Blaak station and Rotterdam Alexander station and after changing to other metro lines at Beurs metro station to Rotterdam Centraal.